t rowe price vs fidelity 401k

 Supplementary Services

-IPO Service: Schwab and Fidelity customers can get in on upcoming primary stock sales before they start trading on the secondary market.
+IPO Service: Schwab and Fidelity both allow customers to get involved in new stock issues before public trading begins.

-Fractional Shares: Brokerage customers at T. Rowe Price and Fidelity can trade stocks and ETFs in whole dollars.
-Schwab and Vanguard have curtailed lists of stocks and funds available for the same.
+Fractional Shares: At T. Rowe Price and Fidelity, you can trade stocks and ETFs in fixed-dollar amounts.
+Schwab and Vanguard let you do this for a limited selection.

-Individual Retirement Accounts: Tax-deferred accounts are available at all four investment firms.
-Vanguard and T. Rowe Price do have IRA fees in some situations.
+Individual Retirement Accounts: Each of these four companies offers IRAs.
+Vanguard and T. Rowe Price have certain IRA fees.

 Winner: Fidelity